If a firework injury has set you back, we'll help you move forward

 The approach your solicitor will follow for a firework accident claim will vary based on the accident's location and cause.
 Your solicitor will determine whether the organisers of the display, the firework manufacturers or another party are liable for your injuries.
 Click the icons below to learn more:

-No win, no fee firework accident injury compensation claims
+Can I make a no win, no fee firework accident injury claim?

 Author: